nils-hamel/dalai-suite/README.md

 The _dalai-suite_ is dedicated to the gathering and processing of geographical 3-dimensional information.
 It allows to considers the most common file formats and to convert them in a standardised and simple format.

-This standardised format allows to use the suite tools for colour edition, model cleaning and model hashing.
+This standardised format allows to use the suite tools for color edition, model cleaning and model hashing.
 In addition, the standard format is also expected by the _eratosthene-suite_ implementing the EPFL CDH DHLAB indexation server and its geographical 3-dimensional data injection tools.

 ## Dependencies